Automattic/wp-calypso/client/components/multiple-choice-question/README.md

 - **Type:** `String`
 - **Required:** `yes`

-A translation-independent way to reference the each answer.
+A translation-independent way to reference each answer.
 This is what will be passed back through the `onAnswerChange` function.

 ##### `answerText`